jmassengille/Parseon_Project/README.md

 - Install dependencies: `pip3 install -r backend/requirements.txt`

 Note: Always activate the parseon environment with `source ~/projects/parseon_env/bin/activate` before running any commands.

+## About

+This project was designed, built, and maintained by a single developer as a portfolio demonstration.
+All code, design, and implementation is original and intended to showcase practical AI security assessment techniques.

 ## License